TSM accepts new registrations for server machine backups only. To back up your desktop or laptop, download and register for a CrashPlan account.

 The following tasks are your responsibility as a subscriber to the MIT TSM Backup Service:

-- Opening a separate account for each computer to be backed up;
+- Opening a separate account for each server machine to be backed up;

-- Installing TSM client software on your computer;
+- Installing TSM client software on your server machine;

 - Launching the Scheduler or starting manual backup sessions;